ThomasDanger/ThomasDanger/README.md

 **`Software Engineering Student at The University of Texas at Dallas`**

-Disabled full-stack developer and undergraduate student currently pursuing a Bachelor's Degree in Software Engineering at the University of Texas at Dallas currently hoping to attain an internship in the summer of 2023.
+I am a full-stack developer and undergraduate student currently pursuing a Bachelor's Degree in Software Engineering at the University of Texas at Dallas currently hoping to attain an internship in the summer of 2023.
 I also like the Simpsons.

 ### 🧰 Languages and Tools